SleepySpaceBear/SleepySpaceBear.github.io/_posts/2022-04-09-on-sts-lite-and-states-spaces.md

 $$f(3*C,D) * H_p * H_m * E * B$$

 This state space is far too big to represent in a table for traditional Q-Learning.
-I need to figure out a way to reduce the number of entries in my tabular Q-learning table to actually make it possible.
+I need to figure out a way to reduce the number of entries in my table to actually make it possible.
 I can get rid of the discard pile from the state, fold similar states into each other, reduce the game even further (which I would like to avoid), and probably a hundred other things.
 My next post will likely detail solutions to this problem.